ooni/jafar/README.md

 ## Running

 You need to run Jafar as root.
 You can get a complete list of all flags using `./jafar -help`.
-Read on for more detailed help.

 Jafar is composed of modules.
-Each modules is controllable via flags.
+Each module is controllable via flags.

 ### iptables